 Classified Board.
-Our amended and restated certificate of incorporation will provide that, until the third annual stockholder meeting following the distribution, our Board will be divided into three classes.
-The directors designated as Class I directors will have terms expiring at the first annual meeting of shareholders following the distribution, which we expect will be held in 2026, and will be up for re-election at that meeting for a two-year term to expire at the third annual meeting of stockholders following the distribution, which we expect will have terms expiring at the second annual meeting of shareholders following the distribution, which we expect will be held in 2027, and will be up for re-election at that meeting for a one-year term to expire at the third annual meeting of stockholders following the distribution, which we expect will be held in 2027, and will be up for re-election at that meeting for a one-year term to expire at the third annual meeting of stockholders following the distribution.
-The directors designated as Class III directors will have terms expiring at the third annual meeting of stockholders following the distribution.
-The directors designated as Class III directors will have terms expiring at the third annual meeting of shareholders following the distribution, which we expect will be held in 2027.
+Our amended and restated certificate of incorporation will provide that, until the fourth annual stockholder meeting following the distribution, our Board will be divided into three classes.
+The directors designated as Class I directors will have terms expiring at the first annual meeting of shareholders following the distribution, which we expect will be held in 2026, and will be up for re-election at that meeting for a three-year term to expire at the fourth annual meeting of shareholders following the distribution.
+The directors designated as Class II directors will have terms expiring at the second annual meeting of shareholders following the distribution, which we expect will be held in 2027, and will be up for re-election at that meeting for a two-year term to expire at the fourth annual meeting of shareholders following the distribution.
+The directors designated as Class III directors will have terms expiring at the third annual meeting of shareholders following the distribution, which we expect will be held in 2028, and will be up for re-election at that meeting for a one-year term to expire at the fourth annual meeting of shareholders

-Commencing with the third annual meeting of shareholders following the distribution, directors will be elected annually and for a term of office to expire at the next annual meeting of shareholders, and our Board will thereafter no longer be divided into classes.
-Before our Board is declassified, it would take at least two annual meeting of shareholders to be held for any individual or group to gain control of our Board.
-Accordingly, while the Board is divided into classes, these provisions could discourage a third party from initiating a proxy contest, making a tender offer or otherwise attempting to control of us.
+Commencing with the fouth annual meeting of shareholders following the distribution, directors will be elected annually and for a term of office to expire at the next annual meeting of shareholders, and our Board will thereafter no longer be divided into classes.
+Before our Board is declassified, it would take at least two annual meetings of shareholders to be held for any individual or group to gain control of our Board.
+Accordingly, while the Board is divided into classes, these provisions could discourage a third party from initiating a proxy contest, making a tender offer or otherwise attempting to acquire control of us.

 Removal of Directors.
-Our amended and restated bylaws will provide that (i) until the third annual meeting of shareholders following the distribution (or such other time as our Board is no longer classified under the DGCL), our shareholders may remove directors only for cause and (ii) from and including the third annual meeting of shareholders following the distribution (or such other time as our Board is no longer classified under the DGCL), our shareholders may remove directors with or without cause.
+Our amended and restated bylaws will provide that (i) until the fourth annual meeting of shareholders following the distribution (or such other time as our Board is no longer classified under the DGCL), our shareholders may remove directors only for cause and (ii) from and including the fourth annual meeting of shareholders following the distribution (or such other time as our Board is no longer classified under the DGCL), our shareholders may remove directors with or without cause.
 Removal will require the affirmative vote of holders of at least the majority of our voting stock then outstanding.

 Amendments to Certificate of Incorporation.
-Our amended and restated certificate of incorporation will provide that (i) until the third annual meeting of shareholders following the distribution, the affirmative vote of the holders of at least two-thirds of the voting power of our outstanding shares entitled to vote thereon, voting as a single class, is required to amend certain provisions relating to the number, term, classification, removal and filling of vacancies with respect to the Board, the advance notice to be given for nominations for elections of directors, the calling of special meetings of shareholders, cumulative voting, shareholder action by written consent, certain relationships and transactions with Fortive, the ability to amend the bylaws, the elimination of liability of directors to the extent permitted by Delaware law, director and officer indemnification and any provision relating to the amendment of any of these provisions, and (ii) from and including the third annual meeting of shareholders following the distribution, the affirmative vote of the holders of at least a majority of the voting power of our outstanding shares entitled to vote thereon, voting as a single class, is required amend any of the provisions described in the foregoing clause (i).
+Our amended and restated certificate of incorporation will provide that (i) until the fourth annual meeting of shareholders following the distribution, the affirmative vote of the holders of at least two-thirds of the voting power of our outstanding shares entitled to vote thereon, voting as a single class, is required to amend certain provisions relating to the number, term, classification, removal and filling of vacancies with respect to the Board, the advance notice to be given for nominations for elections of directors, the calling of special meetings of shareholders, cumulative voting, shareholder action by written consent, the ability to amend the bylaws, the elimination of liability of directors and officers to the extent permitted by Delaware law, director and officer indemnification and any provision relating to the amendment of any of these provisions, and (ii) from and including the fourth annual meeting of shareholders following the distribution, the affirmative vote of the holders of at least a majority of the voting power of our outstanding shares entitled to vote thereon, voting as a single class, is required to amend any of the provisions described in the foregoing clause (i).